WGBH/stock-sales-2/README.md

 The Filemaker database also has a script for redeploys.
 It does not actually depend on any information from the database: It's just a convenient place to put the script.

+For the script to work, demo.wgbhstocksales.org must be included in the known_hosts file otherwise it will exit with a 255 error.
+The easiest way to add a host to the known_hosts file is to manually ssh in to the server at least once.

 ### Video Clips

 For clips described in the Filemaker database, the essence video file is ingested into the WGBH Stock Sales Sony Ci account.
 There, the essence files are hosted and lower-resolution versions are created automatically and used by the website.
 Files should be named the same as their id value found in the stock-sales-loose Filemaker database.